Next stop: Mannheim, Germany.

 The first major city we stopped at was Vienna, which is a really awesome city if you look at everything.
 There was quite a lot to see in terms of the architecture, shopping, and food.
 I'm a fan of their food, and I think I'm going to miss it once I leave this place.
 It's not quite the look that I expected for such a rustic city, but like I said... you gotta look at everything.
 We only had about two hours to kill before heading back to the bus, so I had to make the most of it.

 The Rhine River cruise was something enjoyable.
 Free beer = awesome.
-There are pictures posted up somewhere, but they won't link to this particular entry.
 We got to pass through the major cities, which I don't have down right now at the moment.
 They're somewhere on paper.

-Around 6pm, we got to Mannheim.
+Around 6 PM, we got to Mannheim.
 By this time, I was exhausted and feeling the burn in my legs.
 After a nice goulash dinner, I hit the sack early.
 The hotel that I was staying in was called the Maritim Parkhotel, and I have to say that it's really ancient.
 I guess that's the look that they were going for, so we can't complain.
-Amsterdam beats this place by a long shot.